---

 ## Frequently Asked Questions

-### How many credit reports should I pull before applying for business funding?
+### How many credit reports should I pull before applying for a credit card?

-Pull your credit report from all three bureaus.
-Equifax, Experian, and TransUnion. before any credit application.
-Many borrowers check only one and miss errors that appear on the others.
-Discrepancies between reports can trigger automatic denials or require additional documentation, delaying funding by weeks.
+Pull your credit report from all three bureaus, Equifax, Experian, and TransUnion, before any credit card application.
+Many applicants check only one and miss errors that appear on the others.
+Discrepancies between reports can trigger automatic denials or require additional documentation, delaying approval.
 Reviewing all three gives you a complete picture and time to dispute inaccuracies before submitting applications.

 ### Why is verifying personal information across credit bureaus critical before applying?